finos/FDC3/docs/api-bridging/spec.md

 When handling request messages, it is the responsibility of the Desktop Agent Bridge to:

-* Receive request messages from connected Destkop Agents,
+* Receive request messages from connected Desktop Agents,
 * Augment request messages with source information (as described above),
 * Forward request messages onto either a specific Desktop Agent or all Desktop Agents as appropriate.